-Hardwood flooring can add so much beauty and warmth to a house.
-Despite what some might think, it’s actually pretty easy to install.
-All you need are a few items and some preparation.
+Hardwood flooring can add so much beauty and warmth to a house and despite what some might think, it’s actually pretty easy to install.
+To do this, all you need are a few items and some preparation.
 Let’s begin!

 Floating Hardwood Flooring Preparation

 - Tape to secure underlayment to floor